Release of tight foreskin by preputioplasty

 Most operations are straightforward; however as with any surgical procedure, there is some chance of side-effects or complications such as:

-Following the operation, it is VERY IMPORTANT that you retracts his foreskin each day to avoid the foreskin becoming tight again.
+Following 3 days of the operation, it is VERY IMPORTANT that you retracts his foreskin each day to avoid the foreskin becoming tight again.
 If you are concerned about any of these risks, or have any further queries, please speak to us immediately.

 Note: These are the information for guidance only, it will not be replacement of professional opinion by medical doctors.